Skip to content

 Biography

 Karrie received her Masters in Special Education from the University of North Texas and her doctoral degree in counseling psychology in 2010 from the University of Oregon.
-Karrie has worked with children and families in educational, social work and community counseling environments for over 20 years, providing a wide range of services, such as behavioral consultation, applied behavioral analysis, intensive family therapy and comprehensive diagnostic evaluation.
+She received additional internship and post doctoral training through OHSU's CDRC Eugene clinic.
+Karrie has worked with children and families in educational, social work and community counseling environments for over 25 years, providing a wide range of services, such as behavioral consultation in schools, intensive family therapy and comprehensive diagnostic evaluations.